SharmaAishna/BlazorEcommerce/README.md

 Username admin@live.com
 Password Test@123

-# How do I build this Repository?
+# What do you get?

-I used the repository pattern here.
-The data access layer is separated from the business logic.
+## Web App using ASP.NET, C#.NET, Blazor , Azure SQL Server, APIs
+## Stripe Integration
-In the Blazor Server Project, the Admin can perform CRUD operations on the products, categories, and set the price according to the size of the clothes, and manage Orders.
-Operations for Orders are cancellation, Refund, and shipping.
-The payment gateway used here is STRIPE.
+## CRUD operations on the products, and categories, and set the price according to the size of the clothes
+## Manage Orders.
+## Features Order Cancellation, Refund, and Shipping.
-In the Client Webassembly project, consumers consume data using API's.
+## Consuming data using API's.
-I use Blazored Local storage to store customers' carts. and added Microsoft Identity for Authorization and Authentication.
+## Microsoft Identity for Authorization and Authentication.